Best Life Insurance Riders to Recommend Across Different Life Stages

 Riders for Mature Professionals and Pre-Retirees: Health and Wealth Protection

-Clients in their forties, fifties, and early sixties often think about protecting both their health and their retirement savings.
-Riders at this stage should help them preserve assets and provide flexibility.
+Clients in their forties, fifties, and early sixties are focused on protecting both their health and their retirement savings.
+Riders at this stage should help them preserve assets and maintain flexibility.

 Accelerated Death Benefit Riders

-These riders allow clients to access part of their death benefit while still alive if diagnosed with a qualifying illness.
-Variations include terminal illness, chronic illness, and critical illness riders.
 Many policies include a basic version at no additional cost, but enhanced versions offer broader triggers and stronger value.
-This rider has become essential because clients appreciate knowing their policy can provide support during medical hardship.
+This rider has become essential — clients appreciate knowing their policy provides support during medical hardship, not just after death.

 Long-Term Care or Chronic Illness Riders